JacobMillner/SmashBot/READme.md

-Discord bot for keeping track of Smash Ultimate rankings.
+Discord bot for keeping track of Smash Ultimate rankings using the chess Elo ranking system.
 To start run smashbot.js.

 Required: better-sqlite3